This section is for leaseholders, including shared ownership leaseholders, of Opal, Ruby or Sapphire Court at the Stratford Halo development.

 The voluntary buyback

-We recognise the difficulty leaseholders would face if they chose to sell their home while the relocation is ongoing, so we are offering you the option to sell your flat to us should you so wish, rather than wait for further investigations and remediation work to be completed.
-We have agreed an enhanced buyback offer of full market value, plus a further 10% (7.5% if you don't live there) and additional costs being met.
-We will act as a chain-free buyer if you wish to make an onward purchase.
+We recognise the difficulty leaseholders would face if they chose to sell their home while the relocation is ongoing, so we have offered leaseholders the option to sell their flat to us should they wish, rather than wait for further investigations and remediation work to be completed.
+We agreed an enhanced buyback offer of full market value, plus a further 10% (7.5% if you don't live there) and additional costs being met.
+We act as a chain-free buyer if a leaseholder wishes to make an onward purchase.
+The deadline for starting the buyback process has ended, but please contact us if you want to discuss your options in light of the extended remediation period.

 What is the enhanced offer?